 Arena/Arena Building.
-A large horse barn accessory to a large stable for horses that may include an indoor ring or riding area and servants quarters not exceeding 30,000 square feet in floor area for the sole use of the residents of the development and their guests.
+A large horse barn accessory to a large stable for horses that may include an indoor ring or riding area for the sole use of the residents of the development and their guests.

 Art Gallery.
 See Section 7.4.